-This Opinion is ▼ Unqualified l Qualified ☐ Adverse ☐ Inconclusive Identification Section ➤ Prescribed Wording Only d Wording with al Wording ☐ Revised Wording Scope Section Prescribed Wording Only d Wording with al Wording ☐ Revised Wording Reliance Section ☐ Prescribed Wording O nly ➤ Prescribed Wording with Additional Wording ☐ Revised Wording Opinion Section Prescribed Wording Only ☐ Prescribed Wording with Additional Wording ☐ Revised Wording Relevant Comments Revised Wording ☐ The Actuarial Memorandum includes "Deviation from Standard" wording regarding conformity with an Actuarial Standard of Practice
+This Opinion is × Unqualified ☐ Qualified ☐ Adve ☐ Inconclusive Identification Section ➤ Prescribed Wording Only ☐ Prescribe with Add Wording U ☐ Revised Wording Scope Section Prescribed Wording C nly ☐ Prescribed Wording with Additional Wording ☐ Revised Wording Reliance Section ☐ Prescribed Wording C rescribed Wording Only Wording Wording Wording ☐ Revised Wording Opinion Section ➤ Prescribed Wording C nly ☐ Prescribe with Add Wording U ☐ Revised Wording Relevant Comments ■ Revised Wording ☐ The Actuarial Memorandum includes "Deviation from Standard" wording regarding conformity with an Actuarial Standard of Practice

-The opinion should always conclude with the signature and contact information of the appointed actuary and the date when the opinion was rendered.
-The date the opinion was rendered imply that the opining actuary considered any known significant events that occurred after the financial statement date, but prior to the date the opinion was rendered.
-This does not imply that the opining actuary should request subsequent claims development up to the rendering date and recalculate liabilities using more current information.
-However, if the actuary becomes aware of any significant events occurring after the financial statement date, he/she should reflect them to the extent that such events may materially impact the conclusions reached regarding the financial condition of the company as of the financial statement date.
+The opinion always should conclude with the signature and contact information of the appointed actuary and the date that the opinion was rendered.
+The date the opinion was rendered implies that the opining actuary considered any known significant events that occurred after the financial statement date, but prior to the date the opinion was rendered.
+This does not imply that the opining actuary must request subsequent claims development up to the rendering date and recalculate liabilities using more current information.
+The appointed actuary may wish to incorporate a relevant comment such as, "As of the date this opinion was rendered, I was unaware of any significant event(s) that would materially change my opinion with respect to the items within the scope of this opinion."